Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Be sure to explore the various bazaars, where you can pick up handmade carpets, kilims, and other unique souvenirs to take home.
 The local cafés and eateries in the district also serve up mouthwatering cuisine, perfect for refueling after a day of exploration.

-Take a leisurely stroll through the streets, especially around the Sur district, to enjoy this impressive street art, which often portrays the local culture, social issues, and local legends.
+Take a stroll through the streets, especially around the Sur district, to enjoy this impressive street art, which often portrays the local culture, social issues, and local legends.

 A visit to these sacred places is an enriching experience that highlights the coalescence of faiths in this historical city.